JoshPaulie/JoshPaulie.github.io/content/posts/vscode/back-to-vscode/index.md

 [VSCode Textobjects](https://marketplace.visualstudio.com/items?itemName=RodrigoScola.vscode-textobjects) is a phenomenal reimplementation of [Treesitter's Textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects).
 It's written by a solo dev and somehow only has 5 stars, with around 115 downloads.

 It supports a TON of languages and is incredibly well thought-out.
-After copying/merging in the config snippet, all the vanilla motions are available, but for actual programming objects (classes, functions, variable names/values, loops, conditionals).
+After copying/merging in the config snippet, all the standard Vim text object motions are available, but for actual programming objects (classes, functions, variable names/values, loops, conditionals).
 It's as close to perfect as VSCode will allow.

-The toughest part is that you must define **all** motions in your config file.
-Not so bad—you'd have to do the same in Neovim.
+The toughest part is that you must manually configure **all** text object motions in your config file.
+Not so bad, you'd have to do the same in Neovim.
 But this is hundreds of lines long, and we only have one config file to work with.

 > Again, Microsoft, PLEASE let us modularize our configs.

-Another limitation is that you only get basic editing motions (visual select, replace, delete, etc).
+Another limitation is that you only get the "vanilla" editing operations (visual select, replace, delete, etc).
 While it covers most needs, there are some constraints:

 - Can't comment out the body of a function with `gcif`
 - Solution: visually select the inner contents first, *then* comment with `vifgc`